filexf/filexf/README.md

 ## 👋 I'm Félix, a web developer.

 ## 🌐 Check out my portfolio : <a href = "https://www.felix-orain.com"> www.felix-orain.com </a> 🌟
 I'm a full-stack developer with a background in photography and design.
-Skilled in Typescript, Next.js and React.
+Skilled in Typescript, Next.js, Supabase and React.
 I focus on building intuitive, user-friendly applications that merge creativity with technology.
 Motivated and adaptable, I’d be happy to contribute to open-source projects.
 I thrive on bringing fresh ideas to life through clean, impactful code.
 Don't hesitate to DM me if you want to work together !

 ## 🍳 My skills